 Dangers of Isolation

 According to psychologists, isolation is not a good way to cope with stress.
-Although, there is a tendency to isolate oneself from other temporarily.
+Although, there is a tendency to isolate oneself from others temporarily.
 A day or two of solitude may work well for some.
 However, prolonged and intentionally detaching from social groups is an unhealthy practice.
-Studies have shown that loneliness and isolation from other people may compromise the body’s ability to fight-off disease.
+Studies have shown that loneliness and isolation from other people may compromise the body’s ability to fight off disease.